kwangzera/Identicon-Generator/README.md

 # Identicon Generator
-Open the folder pfp_maker and double click pfp_maker.py to run the program.
+Once downloaded, open the pfp_maker and double click pfp_maker.py to run the program.
 Made using Python Tkinter.

 ### Basics